derekbomfimprates/derekbomfimprates/README.md

 :outbox_tray: 2021 Goals: Find a new job.

-📫 How to reach me: derekbomfim
+📫 How to reach me: derekbomfim@hotmail.com

 ## About me